-[para 8] The inquiry was subsequently divided into three separate inquiries: one for the mother, one for Child A and one for Child B. This inquiry deals solely with the complaints the mother made regarding accesses to her own health information in the EHR/Netcare by the employees of the Custodian.
+[para 11] The inquiry was then divided into three separate inquiries: one for the Mother, one for Child A and one for Child B. This inquiry deals solely with the complaints the Mother made regarding accesses to Child A's health information in the EHR/Netcare, Clinibase and the SCM by the employees of the Custodian.